 Why don't they stand up?

-Why don't they join these left-wingers and these the fringe kooks and join in the condemnation of Bush and the Iraq policy?
+Why don't they join these left-wingers and these fringe kooks and join in the condemnation of Bush and the Iraq policy?

-Democrats of all stripes have grown more vocal this summer in criticizing Bush.
+Amid rising casualties and falling public support for the war, Democrats of all stripes have grown more vocal this summer in criticizing Bush.

-A growing chorus of Democrats, however, has said this criticism should be harnessed to a consistent message and alternative policy, something most Democrat lawmakers have refused to offer.
+A growing chorus of Democrats however, has said this criticism should be harnessed to a consistent message and alternative policy, something most Democrat lawmakers have refused to offer.

 They can't even come to an agreement on the policy amongst themselves in Washington, not to mention the kooks.

-Remember that?
+Remember that.

-I can see what this is all.
+Remember that I can see what this is.

-And try this, just another rush see, I told you so.
+See, I told you so.

 The internal disarray, according to many Democrats, reflects more than a near-term tactical debate.

-Some say it reveals a fundamental identity crisis in the post-September 11th world for a party that struggled to move beyond the anti-war legacy of the 60s and 70s to reinvent itself as tougher on national security in the 90s.
+Some say it reveals a fundamental identity crisis in the Post-september 11th world for a party that struggled to move beyond the anti-war legacy of the 60s and 70s to reinvent itself as tougher on national security in the 90s.

 Well, that's exactly what they haven't done this.

-They're still stuck back in the 60s and 70s because that's their glory days, and they're trying to remake everything that happens in foreign policy, Iraq, for example, into another Vietnam.
+They're still stuck back in the 60s and 70s because that's their glory days, and they're trying to remake everything that happens in foreign policy Iraq, for example into another Vietnam.

-Well, that's right here in the Washington Post story.
+Here in the Washington POST story.

-Still, the Democrat Discord has provided solace for Bush advisors at a difficult time.
+Still, the Democrat discord has provided solace for Bush advisors at a difficult time.

 Rest my case.